Konkani Bhasha Mandal: Publishing and literature

+Leadership

 Writer and cultural activist Anwesha Singbal has served as the president of Konkani Bhasha Mandal for multiple terms.
-Her leadership has been noted for bringing dynamism and inclusivity to the organisation’s work.

 Funding and support

 In 2025, Datta Damodar Naik, a Margao-based businessman, donated ₹1 crore to the Konkani Bhasha Mandal, establishing a permanent corpus fund for the organisation’s cultural and educational activities.
 The endowment is intended to sustain long-term projects that enhance the reach of Konkani language initiatives.

 Cultural impact

 Konkani Bhasha Mandal has been described as one of the most influential organisations dedicated to preserving the linguistic heritage of Goa.
 Through its work in education, literature, and the arts, it continues to nurture a generation of Konkani speakers and creative practitioners who engage with their language in diverse, contemporary ways.
+The organisation is also credited with conducting fundamental work in the field of linguistic research and supports the arts to further the development of Konkani culture.